 Festival of the Season at Georgia Aquarium.
 This winter season, gather the family and celebrate the holidays at the world’s most magical Aquarium!
 ‘Festival of the SEAson,’ Georgia Aquarium’s month-long celebration of the holidays, transforms the Aquarium’s galleries and exhibits into a winter wonderland.
 Festivities begin in late November with Wake Up Santa (new this year) when you can help the Elves wake Santa from his slumber with snowballs!
 Other activities include SCUBA Claus, the holiday tree lighting, Holidazzle light and music, a symphony of snow and an underwater Menorah.
 Don’t forget to make reservations from a Wolfgang Puck breakfast with Santa in December.

 Candlelight Nights at Atlanta History Center.
-The Atlanta History Center invites guests to step back in time and experience Christmases past during Candlelight Nights on the evenings of December 9 and 16.
+The Atlanta History Center invites guests to step back in time and experience Christmases past during Candlelight Nights.
 During these family-friendly events, visitors can stroll wooded trails illuminated by the sweet glow of candlelight, connecting to the spirit of simpler holiday pleasures.

 Guests will be welcomed by Santa Claus and a lively Holiday Market filled with local crafts and artist creations.
 Then they can visit each of the three historic houses to experience how Southerners celebrated Christmas during the Civil War era (Smith Family Farm), the 1930s (Swan House) and pioneer days (Wood Family Cabin).
 Timeless holiday music will resonate, and interpreters will bring characters from the pages of history to life at these historic abodes, each handsomely dressed in period holiday decorations and featuring activities of the season.